bkleinen/bkleinen.github.io/classes/ws2019/info1/labs/exercise-07.md

 ## Lotto

-1. Create a class that will be doing some testing of random numbers.
-Make a method that picks the six numbers for next Saturday between 1 and 49.
+0. Create a class that will be doing some testing of random numbers.
+Create a method that picks six numbers between 1 and 49 - the lotto numbers for next saturday.
 Note that no two numbers may be the same!
-How do you avoid this?
+Which collection type will you need to use?
-2. Expand the method to count how often each number is picked.
+1. Expand the method to count how often each number is picked.
+Use an array like in P1.
-3. Now pick the 6 lotto numbers 1000 times.
-Print out the frequencies.
+2. Now pick the 6 lotto numbers 1000 times (write a method to do this for you).
+Print out the frequencies from your array.
-4. Repeat for 10,000 times.
+3. Repeat 10,000 times.
 And 100,000 times.
 And 1,000,000 times.
-Put your results in a nice table and include it in your report.
+Put your results in a nice table and attach it to your report (the table doesn't count as pages for the report).

 ## Technical Support
-1. [Open the basic TechSupport project](https://github.com/htw-imi-info1/exercise07).
+0. [Open the basic TechSupport project](https://github.com/htw-imi-info1/exercise07).
 Expand it to give random responses as we did in class.
-2. Now use the method `split` from `String` and a `HashMap` to give appropriate answers for keywords found in the questions/input.
+1. Now use the method `split` from `String` and a `HashMap` to give appropriate answers for keywords found in the questions/input.
 Make up lots of cool responses.
-3. How can you deal with punctuation marks?
+2. How can you deal with punctuation marks?
 What if there is more than one space between words?
 Can your tech support system deal with this?
-4. Document your code with javadoc!
+3. Document your code with javadoc!

-5. (For the bored) There are often synonyms that should provoke the same response.
+4. (For the bored) There are often synonyms that should provoke the same response.
 Can you figure out how to store only one response even if there are a number of different words that trigger this response?
-6. (For the really bored) Make your answers multilingual.
+5. (For the really bored) Make your answers multilingual.
 At first you can just set the language at any point, but then you want to read the locale form the local machine to determine how to answer.